-DelGrosso’s Amusement Park can trace its roots back to 1907, when the Rinard brothers brought their carnival to the Bland Family Farm in Tipton, Pa.
+DelGrosso’s Amusement Park can trace its roots back to 1907, when the Rinard brothers brought their carnival to the Bland Family Farm in Tipton, PA.
 In 2000, more than 50 years after the DelGrosso family took ownership and management of the park, Bland’s Park was finally renamed DelGrosso’s Amusement Park.
 Today, guests can spend a fun-filled day on rides such as the Paratrooper and Scrambler, while also admiring the beautiful Antique Carouselle and exploring the Kid’s Kingdom and the Water Park.
 For those looking for a thrill, take a high-flying ride on the neck of a guitar and enjoy an incredible LED® light show on The Rock Star.
-After unveiling the park’s largest expansion in its 69-year history in 2016, its new waterpark, Laguna Splash, will again provide guests with a much-needed break from the summer heat as they experience a variety of slides and cabanas.
+After unveiling the park’s largest expansion in its 69-year history in 2016, its waterpark, Laguna Splash, provides guests with a much-needed break from the summer heat as they experience a variety of slides and cabanas.

 8. Sesame Place®

 It’s the perfect time — and they’re the perfect age — for Sesame Place®, the nation’s only theme park based entirely on the iconic television show Sesame Street®.
 Bring the entire family to whirl on rides, splash down slides and hug everyone’s favorite furry friends.
 Don’t miss Cookie’s Monster Land!™, the furriest land ever, or the special opportunity to meet, greet and eat with Elmo & Friends!
 Get ready to sing, dance and clap along at daily character shows like “Elmo the Musical — Live at Sesame Place!, or join Abby Cadabby and her friends in The Magic of Art, and watch as Abby finds inspiration to create magical masterpieces.
 So go before they grow™ for a day that they’ll remember forever!